 Will I get wet?

-Part of the fun with Jet boating is the spray and drama!
+Part of the fun with a Jet boat adventure is the spray and drama!

 We provide full length spray jackets (with hoods) to wear under your life jacket so you will be kept mostly dry and warm.
 If you are really worried about getting wet then please request to our staff that you sit the centre seats of the boat.
 Please note we can’t guarantee seating.

 Absolutely!
-Make sure you dress warmly, with a hat and gloves.
+Make sure you dress warmly, with a hat and gloves, layers and closed shoes.
 We also have heated hand-rails to keep your hands toasty and warm.

 Can we get a family discount?

 YES!
-We have a fantastic Family Pack offer.
+We have a fantastic Family Pack offer for 2 adults and 2 children.

 Check out our Family Pack details.